-What’s worse, once they finally hit the target, they never hit the bulls-eye due to their persistently extreme views which are centered more upon sales and marketing than credible analysis.
-And if you can’t hit the bulls-eye, you will seldom win.
+What’s worse, once they finally hit the target, they never hit the bulls-eye due to their persistently extreme views which are centered more on sales and marketing than credible analysis.
+And if you can’t hit the bulls-eye you will seldom win.
 This also applies to the investment process.

 Extremists are never good for anyone.
 In fact, they’re often dangerous, whether they’re from the “no government” or “complete government” intervention camp.
 As with everything, the real answer lies somewhere in between.